-While any association with Nazi Germany became toxic from a public relations perspective after 1945, prior to that it was acceptable - so long as it was profitable.
+While any association with the Third Reich became toxic from a public relations perspective after 1941, prior to that it was acceptable - so long as it was profitable.
 Unlike today, when any association with an openly Fascistic regime would generate immediate protests, in those days there were not many who kept track of corporate political involvement.
 So, there were plenty of United States companies doing business behind enemy lines.

 I want to stress that this article is not meant as an indictment of any particular person or corporation.
 However, the more we learn about the past, the more we learn from the past.

-That said, there remains little publicity about United States corporations that profited from Nazi Germany.
+That said, there remains little publicity about United States corporations that profited from the Third Reich.
 They also helped the German war effort in other ways.
 Below are just a few controversial examples of US companies that helped Hitler.
-It is but a sampling of a myriad of corporate interests in Nazi Europe.
+It is but a sampling of a myriad of corporate interests in Occupied Europe.

 International Telephones and Telegraph, now ITT Corporation, was founded in 1920.
 It was a young and vibrant company during Hitler's rise to power.
 By the mid-1930s, it had extensive holdings in South America and Europe.
 It essentially created Telefónica, the premiere telephone utility of the Spanish-speaking world.
 It also acquired various telecommunications companies in Belgium, England, Germany, Romania and elsewhere in Europe.
 Its business interests on the Continent ranged far and wide.
 This all became quite embarrassing for the company in later years, as we will get to below.

 |Maurice Deloraine, a top French ITT engineer, and Sosthenes Behn in 1946|